Starting a Food Business

 Registration applies to most types of food business and includes catering businesses run from your home address, food provided on a not-for-profit basis, mobile catering and temporary event catering.
 Registration must be renewed after each change of ownership.

-If you are unsure whether your business needs to be registered, or would like some advice about setting up a food business, please contact us by using our online 'Send a message to this service' form .
+If you are unsure whether your business needs to be registered, or would like some advice about setting up a food business, contact us.

 Starting a Food Business